tarwn/lessthandot-hugo/blogs/content/posts/2011-07-13-finding-the-winning-streak.md

 SELECT *
 FROM   team
 ```
-This problem is known as &#8216;finding islands of data&#8217;, and I always refer to this blog by Plamen Ratchev [Refactoring Ranges][2] when I am facing such scenario.
+This problem is known as &#8216;finding islands of data', and I always refer to this blog by Plamen Ratchev [Refactoring Ranges][2] when I am facing such scenario.

 The idea of a solution is to first identify the blocks of consecutive wins or loses by each team.
-Applying the idea from Plamen&#8217;s blog first step will be
+Applying the idea from Plamen's blog first step will be

 sql
 ;WITH cte AS (SELECT *,